 Center for the Study of Force and Diplomacy

 The Center for the Study of Force and Diplomacy (CENFAD), founded in 1993 by Drs.
-Richard Immerman, Russell Weigley, and David Rosenberg, fosters interdisciplinary faculty and student research on the historic and contemporary use of force and diplomacy in a global context.
+Richard Immerman, Russell Weigley, and David Rosenberg fosters interdisciplinary faculty and student research on the historic and contemporary use of force and diplomacy in a global context.
 CENFAD is housed within Temple University’s History Department.

 Center for Vietnamese Philosophy and Culture

 The Center for Vietnamese Philosophy, Culture, and Society is a national center for scholarly research, educational training, and mutual understanding.
 The Center sponsors a range of programs on Vietnam's rich heritage of philosophy and culture including conferences, colloquia, classes, a research library, and courses in the Vietnamese language.
-We also coordinates scholarly and educational visits and is currently partcipating in a multi-year faculty seminar program involving the Departments of Philosophy at Temple University and at the Ho Chi Minh National Political Academy in Hanoi.
+We also coordinate scholarly and educational visits and is currently participating in a multi-year faculty seminar program involving the Departments of Philosophy at Temple University and at the Ho Chi Minh National Political Academy in Hanoi.
 The programs have taken place in Hanoi, Philadelphia, Washington, D.C., and New York City.

 Feinstein Center for American Jewish History

 The Feinstein Center For American Jewish History supports innovative approaches to understanding American Jewish life.
 Its mission is simple: Inspiring Inquiry.
 In collaboration with institutions in Philadelphia and beyond, the Feinstein Center invites the public to join conversations about Jewish culture, politics, history, and identity across time and space.